 “And do you respect other people’s beliefs?”

 The overwhelming majority of people will answer yes to these two questions.
 From that point, you can springboard into the gospel by saying something to this effect:

-During the conversation, you can refer back to the fact that they said they were open-minded and respectful of other people’s beliefs, in order to reinforce what you are saying.
+During the conversation, you can refer back to the fact that they said that they were open-minded and respectful of other people’s beliefs --in order to reinforce what you are saying.
 We’ve found this to be quite effective.
 My team and I have used this approach at approximately 1,000 homes and with countless people throughout the years on the street and in public places.